Komm doch mal rüber

-Komm doch mal rüber was Nadine's debut album, released on May 25, 2007.
+Komm doch mal rüber was Austrian singer Nadine's debut album, released on May 25, 2007.
 The album peaked to number 4 on the Austrian Albums Chart.

 Music style

 The sound of the songs varies throughout the entire album, although all songs are in German.
 The first single of the album was "Alles was du willst" and the 2nd single from the album was "Was wir sind".

 Her songs are very emotional and rather slow, though there are some Hip hop and Contemporary R&B songs, influenced by some of her favorite interpreters like Mariah Carey, Céline Dion and Beyoncé.